-31 IntVector() is also used in tu6, below.
-IntVector() (and hence the contents of isr.c) are target- and compiler-specific.
+IntVector() is also used in tutorial # 6, below.
+IntVector() (and hence the contents of tut5_isr.c) are target- and compiler-specific.

-Note Salvo's timer features are highly configurable, with delays of up to 32 bits of system ticks, and with an optional prescalar.
 Consult Chapter 5 • Configuration and Chapter 6 • Frequently Asked Questions (FAQ) for more information.

+OS_Delay()

-OS_Delay() With OSTimer() in place and called repetitively at the system tick rate, you can now delay a task by replacing OS_Yield() with a call to OS_Delay(), which will force the context switch and delay the task for the number of system ticks specified.
-The task will auto- matically become eligible once the specified delay has expired.
-In Depth In Listing 27, each time TaskBlink() runs, it delays itself by 500ms and enters the delayed state upon returning to the scheduler.
+With OSTimer() in place and called repetitively at the system tick rate, you can now delay a task by replacing OS_Yield() with a call to OS_Delay(), which will force the context switch and delay the task for the number of system ticks specified.
+The task will automatically become eligible once the specified delay has expired.

+In Listing 27, each time TaskBlink() runs, it delays itself by 500ms and enters the delayed state upon returning to the scheduler.
 When TaskBlink()'s delay expires 500ms later it is automatically made eligible again, and will run after the current (running) task context-switches.
 That's because TaskBlink() has a higher priority than either TaskCount() or TaskShow().
-By making Task-Blink() the highest-priority task in our application, we are guaranteed a minimum of delay (latency) between the expiration of the delay timer and when TaskBlink() toggles bit 0 of PORT.
+By making TaskBlink() the highest-priority task in our application, we are guaranteed a minimum of delay (latency) between the expiration of the delay timer and when TaskBlink() toggles bit 0 of PORT.
 Therefore TaskBlink() will run every 500ms with minimal latency, irrespective of what the other tasks are doing.

 Tip If TaskBlink() had the same priority as TaskCount() and TaskShow(), it would occasionally remain eligible (and would not run) while both TaskCount() and TaskShow() ran before it.
 Its maximum latency would increase.
 If TaskBlink() had a lower priority, it would never run at all.

 The initialization of PORT was moved to TaskBlink() because of TaskBlink()'s priority.
-It will be the first task to run, and there- fore PORT will be initialized as an output before TaskShow() runs for the first time.
-Salvo monitors delayed tasks once per call to $OSTimer()$, and the overhead is independent of the number of delayed tasks.
-32 This illustrates that the system timer is useful for a variety of reasons.
-A single processor resource (e.g. a periodic interrupt) can be used in conjunction with OSTimer() to delay an unlimited number of tasks.
+It will be the first task to run, and therefore PORT will be initialized as an output before TaskShow() runs for the first time.

+Salvo monitors delayed tasks once per call to OSTimer(), and the overhead is independent of the number of delayed tasks.34

+This illustrates that the system timer is useful for a variety of reasons.
+A single processor resource (e.g. a periodic interrupt) can be used in conjunction with OSTIMER() to delay an unlimited number of tasks.
 More importantly, delayed tasks consume only a very small amount of processing power while they are delayed, much less than running tasks.

-32 Except when one or more task delays expire simultaneously.
+Except when one or more task delays expire simultaneously.